Munnuru Kapu

 Munnuru Kapu is a Telugu-speaking caste primarily found in the Indian state of Telangana.
+This caste belongs to the Other Backward Class (OBC) category added by the Government of Andhra Pradesh.
 Traditionally, they are a community of cultivators and are distributed across Telangana.
 They are also present in Nanded and Latur districts of Maharashtra.

 Munnuru Kapus are described as an economically and politically prominent community of Telangana.
 In the 2018 Telangana Assembly, Munnuru Kapus were the third largest caste in terms of representation on unreserved seats with eight MLAs; next only to Reddy and Velama communities.
-Some members of the community have also ventured into industry and business, and became established businessmen like B. V. Rao, Vikram Akula, and Myadam Kishan Rao,P.Shiva Shankar (Union Minister) ,Amdiyala Sriramulu (freedom fighter).
+Some members of the community have also ventured into industry and business, and became established businessmen like B. V. Rao, Vikram Akula, and Myadam Kishan Rao, P.Shiva Shankar (Union Minister), Amdiyala Sriramulu (freedom fighter).

 Etymology

 Munnuru means three hundred. and Kapu means cultivator or protector in Telugu.
 According to some writers, Telangana being a rocky area and deficient in water, has acute water scarcity.
 The Kapus who were water diviners (Munnuru = Mun + Neeru = water diviner) were said to have been called Munnuru Kapus.

 Another version of the etymology also exists.
 As per some other writers, 300 Kapu families migrated to present-day Telangana in the medieval period and they came to be called as Munnuru Kapus.